How to Freeze Your Credit and When to Do It?

 Credit monitoring is tracking all the changes in your credit report.
 You can do this by yourself or by using one of the best credit monitoring service tools.
 Monitoring your credit reveals drops or improvements in your FICO score alongside new hard credit inquiries.

 It’s essential to track whether and why your credit grade changes.
 Unauthorized hard checks signal that someone was trying to get a loan using your identity.
 It’s smart to perform a credit check at least once a year.
-You can do this for free every 12 months by requesting a report from the three credit bureaus.
+As of 2020, everyone in the US can get 6 free credit reports per year through 2026 by visiting the Equifax website, in addition to the one free Equifax report (plus your Experian and TransUnion reports) you can get at AnnualCreditReport.com.

 Can I Still Use My Credit Card If I Freeze My Credit?